JetBrains/projector-installer/README.md

 `projector config show` - show configuration details

-`projector config update-markdown-plugin` - updates projector markdown plugin in existing configuration with bundled version.
-Can be useful after update projector-installer package.

 `projector config rebuild` - regenerates all files, related to run config.
 Can be useful after manual run config file edit, or incompatible changes in installer.